Isazhou13/Bicycle_Thefts_Analysis/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the LLM tool, ChatGPT and the entire chat history is available in other/llms/usage.txt.
+Aspects of the code were written with the help of the LLM tool, ChatGPT,  and the entire chat history is available in other/llms/usage.txt.